fardeen-ahmed/Bug-bounty-Writeups/README.md

 | Insecure Design |<a href="https://hackerone.com/reports/1256375">Blog posts atom feed of a store with password protection can be accessed by anyone</a>
 | Critical |<a href="https://medium.com/immunefi/enzyme-finance-price-oracle-manipulation-bug-fix-postmortem-4e1f3d4201b5">Enzyme Finance Price Oracle Manipulation Bug Fix Postmortem</a>
 | Prototype Pollution |<a href="https://labs.withsecure.com/publications/prototype-pollution-primer-for-pentesters-and-programmers">Prototype Pollution Primer for Pentesters and Programmers </a>

-<a href="https://rajanagori.medium.com/alongstoryofxxevulnerability6a9a33276602">A Long Story of XXE Vulnerability!!</a>
+| XXE |<a href="https://rajanagori.medium.com/a-long-story-of-xxe-vulnerability-6a9a33276602">A Long Story of XXE Vulnerability!!</a>

 <a href="https://flatt.tech/reports/210401_pwn2own/">Pwn2Own Local Escalation of Privilege Category</a>